-NERLYNX (neratinib) was studied in a clinical trial of 2,840 women who had early-stage HER2+ breast cancer.
-The phase 3 trial examined the safety and efficacy of NERLYNX by comparing women who took NERLYNX with those who were given a placebo.
-These women were followed over time-some for as long as approximately 8 years.
-Participants were randomly selected to receive NERLYNX and were not told whether they were receiving the medicine or a placebo.
+NERLYNX® (neratinib) was studied in a clinical trial of 2,840 women who had early-stage HER2+ breast cancer.
+The phase III trial examined the safety and efficacy of NERLYNX® by comparing women who took for 12 months NERLYNX® with those who were given a placebo.
+The randomized patients were followed for 8 years.
+Participants were randomly selected to receive NERLYNX® and were not told whether they were receiving the medicine or a placebo.

-In the clinical trial, within the intention-to-treat population, NERLYNX relatively reduced the risk of recurrence by 33% at 2 years and the results were confirmed at 5 years with a 27% reduction in the risk of recurrence.
+In this clinical trial, within the intention-to-treat population, NERLYNX® relatively reduced the risk of recurrence by 33% at 2 years and the results were confirmed at 5 years with a 27% reduction in the risk of recurrence.